Student and alumni resources

 Preparing for a job or internship interview is crucial to showcase your qualifications and determine if a company is the right fit.
 Employers often ask a mix of standard and behavioral questions, so practice is essential.
 Mike Ilitch School of Business students and alumni can access online mock interview tools, training and resources to boost confidence.
 Additional interview preparation resources include rubrics, guides, and worksheets.
 After your interview, be sure to send a thank-you note to stand out.
 Schedule a mock interview with Career Services by emailing ilitchcareers@wayne.edu or calling 313-577-4781.

-- Big Interview - free online interview training and practice tool
+- Big Interview - free online interview training and practice tool.
+Login with your WSU access id and password.

 - Interview Rubric - National Association of College and Employers (NACE)